Handmade paper from our native grasses – a distinctively beautiful souvenir of Central Australia.

 How you can you enjoy Curtin Springs Paper?

 - You can join one of our 1 hr Curtin Springs Paper Tours to share the wonders of our home and get to know our history, landscape and connection to the land.
-These tours are held daily at 10.30am and 4pm.
+You can join our tours at 4pm daily.

 - For your information, this is a brochure about Curtin Springs Paper.